valhuber/python-rules/README.md

 * if `DueDate` is altered, nothing is dependent on that, so the rule is **pruned** from the logic execution.
-The result is a 1 row transaction - no SQL overhead from rules.
+The result is a 1 row transaction - zero SQL overhead from rules.

-* if `ShippedDate` altered, 2 kinds of multi-table logic are triggered:
+* if `ShippedDate` _is_ altered, 2 kinds of multi-table logic are triggered:

-   * the logic engine **adjusts** the `Customer.Balance` with a 1 row update.
+   * the logic engine **adjusts** the `Customer.Balance` with a 1 row update, as described above.

-       * Note the here, the triggering event is a change to the `where` condition, rather than a change to the summed value.
+       * Note that in this case, the triggering event is a change to the `where` condition, rather than a change to the summed value.

+       * The _watch_ logic is monitoring changes to summed fields, where conditions, foreign keys, and inserts / updates / delete.
+This eliminates large amounts of clumsy, boring and error prone code.

    * the `ShippedDate` is _also_ referenced by the `OrderDetail.ShippedDate` rule, so the system **cascades** the change to each `OrderDetail`